-Some of the significant differences between an ESOP Scheme & issue of Sweat Equity shares are:
+Significant differences between an ESOP Scheme & issue of Sweat Equity shares:

 - Timelines: A company can issue sweat equity only after one year from the date of commencing business.
-There is no such restriction on issue of ESOPs
+There is no such restriction on the issue of ESOPs.

-- Cliff & Lock-in: For ESOPs there is a minimum period of one year between the grant and vesting of options.
-For Sweat Equity, there is a lock-in period of three years from the date of allotment of sweat equity shares; whereas there is no compulsory lock-in period for allotment of equity shares under the ESOP scheme.
-For ESOPs, the company shall have the freedom to specify the lock-in period of the shares issued pursuant to the exercise of stock options
+- Cliff & Lock-in: For ESOPs, there is a minimum period of one year between the grant and vesting of options.
+For Sweat Equity, there is a lock-in period of three years from the date of allotment of sweat equity shares.
+In contrast, there is no compulsory lock-in period for the allotment of equity shares under the ESOP scheme.
+For ESOPs, the company shall have the freedom to specify the lock-in period of the shares issued pursuant to the exercise of stock options.

 - Consideration for the purchase of shares under the ESOP scheme can be done only in cash.
-A company can issue sweat equity shares to its employees at a discount or for a consideration other than cash
+However, a company can issue sweat equity shares to its employees at a discount or for a consideration other than cash.